-The UAS Working Group Recommendation Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs.
-SVH and CalSAWS both represent technology innovations aligning with the goals of SB 1208 to develop methods and processes enabling low-income customer to concurrently apply to multiple low-income customer programs and simplify the process for confirming applicant eligibility and enrollment.
+The UAS Working Group Recommendation Report offers a roadmap for pursuing recommendations for design and implementation of a universal application for CARE, FERA, and ESA programs.
+SVH and the California Statewide Automated Welfare System (CalSAWS) both represent technology innovations that aligning with the goals of SB 1208, by to develop developing methods and processes enabling that enable low-income eustomers to concurrently apply to multiple low-income eustomer programs and simplify the process for confirming applicant eligibility and enrollment.